Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 Notes

-Serving and Storing Your Muffins
+Storing and Freezing Your Muffins

 Frequently Asked Questions

 Absolutely.
-These muffins are actually even more flavorful on day two once the spices have had time to settle in.
-Bake them the night before, let them cool completely, and store them in an airtight container at room temperature.
-They will stay perfectly moist for up to 3 days.
+These muffins actually taste even better on day two once the spices have had a chance to deepen.
+Bake them the night before and store in an airtight container at room temperature.
+You can also freeze a full batch and thaw individual muffins overnight in the fridge or for about 30 seconds in the microwave.

-At room temperature in an airtight container, they stay fresh for up to 3 days.
-In the fridge, they last up to 6 days.
-For longer storage, freeze them individually wrapped for up to 3 months.
-Reheat from frozen in the microwave for about 30 to 40 seconds, or let them thaw on the counter for an hour.
+Stored in an airtight container at room temperature they stay fresh for up to 3 days.
+In the refrigerator they will keep for up to 5 days.
+For longer storage, freeze individually wrapped muffins for up to 3 months and reheat in the microwave for 30 to 45 seconds.

 Comments & Reviews